TezosTaqueria/taqueria/website/docs/intro.md

 ## Basic Components

+### Taqueria CLI

+The CLI is the main user interface for Taqueria which provides a command `taq` through which you can initialize a project, install/uninstall plugins, and run tasks

+Basic usage of the Taqueria CLI involves running a command following the pattern `taq [task] [options]`.
+You can see what tasks are available to run in any given context by running `taq --help` from the command line

-### Taqueria Projects
+### Taqueria Project

-A Taqueria project is one that has been initialized by Taqueria using the `taq init` command

-A project initialized with Taqueria will have the following folder structure:
+A Taqueria project is one that has been initialized by Taqueria using the `taq init` command.
+It will have the following folder structure created:
-- 'app'
+- `app`
 - `contracts`
 - `artifacts`
--`./.taq`
+- `./.taq`

 The `./.taq` folder contains the Taqueria configuration for a given project.
 Configuration for Taqueria plugins and sandboxes is done in `./.taq/config.json`

 :::note
 At this time, all Taqueria projects must also be initialized as node projects by running `npm init -y` from the root of your project directory
 :::

-### Taqueria CLI

-The CLI is the user interface for Taqueria which provides a command `taq` through which you can initialize a project, install/uninstall plugins, and run tasks provided by plugins installed on that project

-Basic usage of the Taqueria CLI involves running a command following the pattern `taq [task] [options]`.
-You can see what tasks are available to run in any given context by running `taq --help` from the command line

 ### Taqueria Plugins

 Taqueria plugins add functionality to Taqueria by adding tasks to Taqueria like `taq compile-ligo` or `taq start sandbox`.
 Plugins are managed right in Taqueria using the `taq install [pluginName]` and `taq uninstall [pluginName]` commands